-Macro Name Description elemType The element type: Interface or Class. classAbstract Class dialog: 'Abstract' checkbox. classAlias Class dialog: Alias. classArguments Class Detail dialog: C++ Templates: Arguments. classAuthor Class dialog: Author. classBaseName 'Type Hierarchy' dialog: Class Name (for use where no connector exists between child and base Classes). classBaseScope The scope of the inheritance as reverse engineered.
+Macro Name Description elemType The element type: Interface or Class. classAbstract Class 'Properties' dialog: 'Abstract' checkbox ('Details' tab). classAlias Class 'Properties' dialog: 'Alias' field. classArguments Class 'Detail' dialog: C++ Templates: Arguments. classAuthor Class 'Properties' dialog: 'Author' field. classBaseName 'Type Hierarchy' dialog: Class Name (for use where no connector exists between child and base Classes). classBaseScope The scope of the inheritance as reverse engineered.
 (For use where no connector exists between child and base Classes.) classBaseVirtual The virtual property of the inheritance as reverse engineered.
-(For use where no connector exists between child and base Classes.) classComplexity Class dialog: Complexity. classCreated The date and time the Class was created. classGUID The unique GUID for the current Class. classHasConstructor Looks at the list of methods in the current object and, depending on the conventions of the current language, returns T if one is a default constructor.
+(For use where no connector exists between child and base Classes.) classComplexity Class 'Properties' dialog: 'Complexity' field. classCreated The date and time the Class was created. classGUID The unique GUID for the current Class. classHasConstructor Looks at the list of methods in the current object and, depending on the conventions of the current language, returns T if one is a default constructor.
 Typically used with the genOptGenConstructor macro. classHasCopyConstructor Looks at the list of methods in the current object and, depending on the conventions of the current language, returns T if one is a copy constructor.
 Typically used with the genOptGenCopyConstructor macro. classHasDestructor Looks at the list of methods in the current object and, depending on the conventions of the current language, returns T if one is a destructor.
 Typically used with the genOptGenDestructor macro. classHasParent True, if the Class in scope has one or more base Classes.

-classImports Code Gen dialog: Imports.

-classIsActive Class Advanced dialog: 'Is Active' checkbox.

-classIsAssociationClass True, if the Association is an AssociationClass connector.

-classIsInstantiated True, if the Class is an instantiated template Class.

-classIsLeaf Class Advanced dialog: 'Is Leaf' checkbox.

-classIsRoot Class Advanced dialog: 'Is Root' checkbox.

-classIsSpecification Class Advanced dialog: 'Is Specification' checkbox.

-classKeywords Class dialog: Keywords.

-classLanguage Class dialog: Language.

-classMacros A space separated list of macros defined for the Class.

-classModified The date and time the Class was last modified.

-classMultiplicity Class Advanced dialog: Multiplicity.

-className Class dialog: Name.

-classNotes Class dialog: Note.

-classParamDefault Class Detail dialog.

-classParamName Class Detail dialog.

-classParamType Class Detail dialog.

-classPersistence Class dialog: Persistence.

-classPhase Class dialog: Phase.

-classQualName The Class name prefixed by its outer Classes.
-Class names are separated by double colons (::).

-classScope Class dialog: Scope.

-classStereotype Class dialog: Stereotype.

-classStatus Class dialog: Status.

-classVersion Class dialog: Version.
+classHasStereotype True, if the Class in scope has a stereotype that matches a stereotype name (which you can optionally specify as fully qualified).
+It therefore checks all stereotypes that a Class has and returns 'T' if any of them is the specified stereotype or a specialization of it.
+For example: %classHasStereotype:"block"% will return 'T' for any block-stereotyped Class from any SysML version, including associationBlock %classHasStereotype:"SysML1.4::block"% will specifically match the SysML 1.4 versions Compare this with classStereotype, later. classImports 'Code Gen' dialog: Imports. classIsActive Class 'Advanced' dialog: 'Is Active' checkbox. classIsAssociationClass True, if the Association is an AssociationClass connector. classIsInstantiated True, if the Class is an instantiated template Class. classIsLeaf Class 'Advanced' dialog: 'Is Leaf' checkbox. classIsRoot Class 'Advanced' dialog: 'Is Root' checkbox. classIsSpecification Class 'Advanced' dialog: 'Is Specification' checkbox. classKeywords Class 'Properties' dialog: 'Keywords' field. classLanguage Class 'Properties' dialog: 'Language' field. classMacros A space separated list of macros defined for the Class. classModified The date and time the Class was last modified. classMultiplicity Class 'Advanced' dialog: Multiplicity. className Class 'Properties' dialog: 'Name' field. classNotes Class 'Properties' dialog: 'Note' field. classParamDefault Class 'Detail' dialog. classParamName Class 'Detail' dialog. classParamType Class 'Detail' dialog. classPersistence Class 'Properties' dialog: 'Persistence' field ('Details' tab) classPhase Class 'Properties' dialog: 'Phase' field. classQualName The Class name prefixed by its outer Classes.
+Class names are separated by double colons (::). classScope Class 'Properties' dialog: 'Scope' field.